Code-Institute-Submissions/whack-a-monster-ms2/README.md

 ### Wireframes

-Wireframes for **mobile** and **desktop** can be accessed [here](wireframes/).
+Wireframes for **mobile** and **desktop** can be accessed [here](wireframes/wireframes.pdf).

-The wireframes were changing as the game ideas where shifting I started with the game idea of endless runner and the first wrireframe was created for that, the second idea was FlappyBird i had a wireframe created for that, but as I went throuogh the process it tuned out to be the Whack a Mole type of game so the game came first and the wireframes after in this case.
+The wireframes were changing as the game ideas where shifting I started with the game idea of endless runner and the first wrireframe was created for that, the second idea was FlappyBird I had a wireframe created for that, but as I went throuogh the process it tuned out to be the Whack a Mole type of game so the game came first and the wireframes after in this case.

 For the mobile responsiveness and smaller screens I tried to do the portrait view, but it to adjust responsiveness for that would have taken too much time